 Travelling from London to Amsterdam using a private car can be liken to a private jet experience.
 You will have the opportunity to decide how many coffee breaks or toilet breaks you want to take and you will not be subject to immigration officer checks and searches at various points during the journey.

 From London, drive down to Folkestone, Kent using the Euro Tunnel which takes about 35 minutes to get across to Calais.
 From Calais, drive through the beautiful village of De Panne – Adinkerke, take a stop at the lovely family cafe at Middelkerke – Mannekensvere.
 After that, continue on to the bordering villiage of Westdorpe and then move on to Terneuzen which is a city in Zeelandic Flanders.
 If you fancy another stop, there is a beautiful park at Krabbendijke where you can go for a stroll and stretch your legs.
 Drive on from here to Rotterdam, then on to Delft and then to Aalsmeer.
 In 4 hours and 45 minutes, you will be in Amsterdam.

-If you’re a family of four or a group of five and above, then travelling by private car will be the most cost effective way to see Amsterdam.
+If you’re a family of four or a group of five and above, then this how to travel from London to Amsterdam by private car is for you because it is the most cost effective way to see Amsterdam.